akhilsingh11/Fake-News-Detection-AI/README.md

 ## 📌 Project Overview

-Fake News Detection is an AI/ML-based project developed to identify whether a news article is **Real** or **Fake** using Natural Language Processing (NLP) and Machine Learning techniques.
+Fake News Detection AI is a Machine Learning and AI-powered web application designed to detect whether a news article is **Real** or **Fake**.

-The main objective of this project is to reduce the spread of misinformation by automatically analyzing news articles and predicting their authenticity.
+The project combines multiple Machine Learning models with AI-based verification to improve prediction accuracy and provide reliable results.

+Built using **Python, Flask, Scikit-learn, and OpenRouter AI API**.

 ---